aenkirch/React-Big-Scheduler-Interface/README.md

 ## Credits

-Thanks to <a href="https://github.com/StephenChou1017">StephenChou1017</a> for the scheduler component he made and for his help during this project development !
+Thanks to <a target="_blank" href="https://github.com/StephenChou1017" rel="noopener noreferrer">StephenChou1017</a> for the scheduler component he made and for his help during this project development !

 Thanks to our teacher Jean-Michel Ilié for giving us such a project which allowed us to learn a lot of the technologies we used to develop this project !